croyla/bangalore_transit_app/README.md

 # To-Do
 ### (in no particular order)
- - [ ] Asynchronously update search results to map widget
+ - [ ] Use sharedprefs for Maximum Transfers, Walking Distance
- - [ ] Add widgets to modify walking distance parameter, max transfers parameter, etc.
+ - [ ] Display detailed info for routes, stops, journeys in a pop-out section
+ - [ ] Use OSRM or something similar for getNearbyStops, and walk polyline
- - [ ] Implement a database for data storage as opposed to the current (always reading from) geojson implementation
+ - [ ] Implement a local database for data storage as opposed to the current (always reading from) geojson implementation
  - [ ] Modify metro data to be able to be parsed correctly by application
- - [ ] Display information like line names, stop names on the map (using tappable polylines or popup markers)
  - [ ] Store timing information where available to display as well
  - [ ] SIFT THROUGH AND CLEAN GTFS DATA!!!